There are many investment strategies out there and one, made popular through the likes of Warren Buffett and Benjamin Graham, is value investing.

 Rule #3 – Ignore the crowd

 When the market reacts to good or bad news this generally results in stock price movements, this is known as the market sentiment.
 Sometimes when market sentiment is low, value investors see this as an opportunity to profit from what they might deem as ‘market overreactions’.
 For example, if the market takes a downward turn a true value investor wouldn’t panic.
-If they’ve done their research and have careful selected their stocks, they might instead purchase more stocks while prices are low.
+If they’ve done their research and have carefully selected their stocks, they might instead purchase more stocks while prices are low.
 The fundamentals of the companies they have invested in should be reason enough to hold rather than sell.

 Rule #4 – Always invest with a margin of safety